Adiiii03/UDP-Socket-Client-Server/README.md

 1. Open the project folder - Make sure both server.py and client.py are in the same folder.
 2. Start the Server, in first terminal run: python server.py
 3. Run the Client in second terminal: python client.py
+4. To stop, either type 'exit' into the client or ctrl+C